mmaha/mmaha.github.com/README.md

-# My playground for github pages.
-Perhaps eventually a repository of various notes of interest.
+# my playground for github pages
+Eventually, a repository of various notes of interest...

 Licence
 -------